RIT-EVT/BMS/docs/source/srs.rst

 Control of the BMS OK Signal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The DEV1 BMS will need the ability to control the flow of current into and out of the battery pack.
-This will be a shutoff that will stop the flow of charge that will be used both during normal operation and during safety critical events.
-As such, the DEV1 BMS will need a programmable means to control that flow so that the system can respond to a range of stimuli.

 The DEV1 BMS will need the ability to detect and respond to a number of unsafe situations that can arise during use, including over- or under-voltage cells, high temperatures, loose connections, and more.
 To